Johnson County Court Records

 Are Court Records Public in Johnson County?

-Court records in Johnson County are presumptively open to public inspection under the Kansas Open Records Act (KORA), codified at K.S.A.
+Court records in Johnson County are presumptively open for public inspection under the Kansas Open Records Act (KORA), codified at K.S.A.
 45-215 et seq.
-KORA declares that public records maintained by state and local government entities, including courts, shall be open for inspection by any person unless otherwise provided by law.
+KORA declares that public records maintained by state and local government entities — including courts — shall be open for inspection by any person unless otherwise provided by law.

-The Kansas Judicial Branch reinforces this policy through Supreme Court Rule 22, which specifically governs electronic access to district court records.
-Records available at the courthouse terminal may include documents not accessible through the online portal, as certain case types are restricted from remote electronic viewing while remaining available for in-person inspection.
+The Kansas Judicial Branch reinforces this policy through Supreme Court Rule 22, which governs electronic access to district court records.
+Records available at the courthouse terminal may include documents not accessible through the online portal, since certain case types are restricted from remote electronic viewing while still remaining available for in-person inspection.

 Records Not Available to the Public